LogoLogo

 The motivation behind this standard is to enable web browsers to directly integrate Bitcoin wallet functionality without relying on an additional application running on the client's device.

-Although BRC-5 defines a standard for local communication over HTTP, integrating wallet functionality in the browser eliminates the need for external wallet applications, reducing the overhead of inter-process communication and network requests.
+Although defines a standard for local communication over HTTP, integrating wallet functionality in the browser eliminates the need for external wallet applications, reducing the overhead of inter-process communication and network requests.

 This also eliminates the need for users to switch between multiple applications when approving permissions, creating transactions, etc. They can perform all wallet-related tasks within the web application they are already using, resulting in a more cohesive and convenient user experience.